 Bringing Energy Topics Into Your Classroom

 Energy is a paradox: it brings us light, warmth, security, and mobility.
-But on the other hand, energy extraction, burning of fossil fuels, and the unequal distribution of energy resources have wrought environmental and social problems for humanity.
-Energy use is at the root of climate change and many other issues, and we are seeing the beginnings of a global shift in energy sources and energy policy toward more cooperative, sustainable use of energy.
+But on the other hand, energy extraction, the burning of fossil fuels, and the unequal distribution of energy resources have wrought environmental and social problems for humanity.
+Energy use is at the root of climate change and many other issues.
+Today we are seeing the beginnings of a global shift in energy sources and energy policy toward more cooperative, sustainable use of energy.
 The topics around energy are relevant in all science disciplines as well as in engineering, policy, social science, and economics.

-This series of web pages begins with the physics of energy and proceeds through a discussion of energy in biological systems and throughout the earth system.
+This series of web pages begin with the physics of energy and proceeds through a discussion of energy in biological systems and throughout the earth system.
 Energy's influence on human society is explored from the point of view of different sources of energy, the ways in which we use energy, how we make decisions about energy, and the society-wide impacts of energy use.
 Taken together, these concepts describe energy literacy.

 Each concept listed below links to a more detailed description of the topic, a discussion of what makes the topic important, ways to bring it into your classroom, suggestions for grade-level specific teaching strategies, and links to relevant teaching materials.